Abhilash-Mandlekar/AccuWeather-Extract-Parse-and-Store-JSON-Data/readme.txt

-AccuWeather
+AccuWeather-Reston - Extract, parse and store JSON Data

-This small project is intended to collect the data of weather for a specific location (Reston) and store it in json file.
+This small project is intended to collect the data of weather for a specific location say Reston and store it in json file.
 It uses the AccuWeather API to get the weather data.
-It can get the data from last 5 days or can get the current weather data of the location.
+It can forecast the data for next 5 days or can get the current weather data of that location.

 Build Environment: